sir-user/invisibleDef-mobile/README.md

 > Current Version: v2.0.7 | Last APK version: v2.0.6

+We completed this project with my university classmate @electricalgorithm in 2021.
+But now I'm adding it to my github.

 This repository made by İstanbul Üniversitesi-Cerrahpaşa Sustainable Energy Research Laboratuary BSc.
 Students.
 You must have server files (_invisible defender server_) in order to connect it from the application.

 Contributors: @electricalgorithm and @sir-user